-How does a DUI change auto insurance premiums in Alaska?
+How does a DUI alter auto insurance rates in Alaska?

-In Alaska, a DUI will raise your annual car insurance cost by an average of $531.
-That’s 107% less than the national average premium hike after a DUI.
+In Alaska, a DUI offense will increase your annual car insurance premium by an average of $531.
+That’s 107% less than the national average rate jump after a DUI.

-CAR INSURANCE WITH A DUI IN ALASKA — AVERAGE YEARLY PENALTY
+CAR INSURANCE AFTER A DUI IN ALASKA — AVERAGE ANNUAL PENALTY